6G-SANDBOX/TNLCM/docs/README.md

 ![accessToken](./images/accessToken.png)

-Now, requests that involve having an access token can be made
+Now, requests that involve having an access token can be made.

 If the access token expires, it can be refreshed by using the refresh token.
 The token in the green **Authorize** box must be updated with the refresh token and the post request must be made: